Tulum Encanto

 What is Tulum like?

-Very little of what you see in Tulum is authentic culture or local owned.
-New York money sweeps in profits from New York prices, while locals drive out of the area to live and shop, cartels battle for the lucrative territory and the Mexican government pockets large sums from foreign investors for “permits” while providing no infrastrure.
+Very little of what you see in Tulum is authentic culture or locally owned.
+New York money sweeps in profits from New York prices, while locals drive out of the area to live and shop, cartels battle for the lucrative territory, and the Mexican government pockets large sums from foreign investors for “permits” while providing no infrastructure.
 What used to be a haven for international adventurers and yogis is now a shaky boom town where electricity and plumbing work only half the time.

-Tulum’s setting is as incredible as ever, but this jungle / cenote ecosystem, unique to the world will be obsolete in 20 years at the current rate of destruction.
+Tulum’s setting is as incredible as ever, but this jungle/cenote ecosystem, unique to the world will be obsolete in 20 years at the current rate of destruction.
 Tulum was the sight where Cortez landed in Mexico, but capitalism is the colonizer here now, speedily clearing virgin jungle for more hastily built hotels, stripping the area of its resources while making money hand over fist.
-Personally I still cant decide if tulum is a haven or hell.
+I still can’t decide if Tulum is heaven or hell.

 How is Tulum laid out?